 Shop with a conscience at this cool popup that showcases local, eco-friendly brands, slow fashion and handmade pieces with purpose...

 The message is pretty loud and clear: we need to stop drowning in stuff and spending on frivolous things that don’t do any good for us, the people who made them, or the environment.
 If you’ve been thinking about how to stop contributing to waste, and want to start investing in ethically produced and beautiful handmade pieces made with care (because we aren’t talking total deprivation here), you need to check out the Green Collective’s pop up store.
-From 4 April until 3 July, the store at OneKM mall will showcase local brands and change makers doing great things…
+The store at OneKM mall will showcase local brands and change makers doing great things – and has just announced it will be extending the popup until October 2018!
+Here’s hoping it becomes a permanent fixture in Singapore.
+HINT.

 It’s a progressive move to cast aside competition and come together as a collective.
 Their mission?
 To shine a light on conscious living, and help shift the demand from fast fashion and thoughtlessly produced items to the businesses who operate responsibly towards their workers and the environment, social enterprises that help create sustainable employment opportunities, and of course, the individuals who create beautiful pieces with purpose.

-I had a sneak peek before the store opened its doors, and this is one fantastic mix of ethically produced fashion, beautiful FairTrade and handmade homewares, jewellery by artisans from abroad and right here in Singapore and kits for zero waste living (think reusable bamboo straws and cool cutlery kits).
+I had a sneak peek before the store opened its doors, and have been back several times since with fresh goodies each time: this is one fantastic mix of ethically produced fashion, beautiful FairTrade and handmade homewares, organic and package-free food, jewellery by artisans from abroad and right here in Singapore and kits for zero waste living (think reusable bamboo straws and cool cutlery kits).
+Green Collective recently added a refill station of castille soaps, and the curated collection just keeps on getting better.

 Until you can get over to the popup yourself, check out these local, conscious brands who’ll be taking part: